grnet/kamaki/docs/setup.rst

 .. warning:: Users of kamaki 0.8.X or older should consult the
     `migration guide <#migrating-from-kamaki-0-8-x-to-0-9-or-better>`_ first.

-Kamaki has to be configured for a specific Synnefo deployment, with an authentication url and user token pair.
+To set up Kamaki for a specific Synnefo deployment, users need an **authentication URL** and a **user token**.
 Users should also pick an alias to name the cloud configuration.
 This can be any single word, e.g., "default", "mycloud"or whatever suits the user.

 .. code-block:: console